Patterson Dial

 Elizabeth Patterson Dial (May 19, 1902 – March 23, 1945) was a writer and silent film actress of the 1920s.
 Later she married novelist Rupert Hughes.
 She was born Elizabeth Patterson Dial in Madison, Florida.

 Screen actress

 Dial appeared in fourteen motion pictures, beginning with Gloria's Romance in 1916.
-The other films in which she appeared were in the three-year period from 1921-1924 and they included Get-Rich-Quick Wallingford (1921), Sonny (1922), Reno (1923), A Man's Mate (1924), and Married Flirts (1924).
+The other films in which she appeared were in the three-year period from 1921 to 1924 and they included Get-Rich-Quick Wallingford (1921), Sonny (1922), Reno (1923), A Man's Mate (1924), and Married Flirts (1924).

 Married to esteemed author

 The actress became Mrs. Rupert Hughes on January 1, 1925.
 The famous author and Miss Dial were wed in Los Angeles, California and took their honeymoon in New York, New York.
 Patterson was a well-known writer herself, under her maiden name.
 With Hughes, the husband and wife became noted in literary circles and formed a writing team.
 Hughes called her his right arm, saying she assisted him with his work and carried out her own.
 She experienced intense depressions.
 During these times Patterson became morose because she felt her writing was not up to the goal she had set for herself.
 Her moodiness about her work usually lifted and she felt better.